lucasjinreal/GreatDarkNet/README.md

 * ## Preface
-GreatDarkNet was the edit version of [darknet](http://pjreddie.com/darknet/) created by pjreddie.
+GreatDarknet was the edit version of [darknet](http://pjreddie.com/darknet/) created by pjreddie.
 Thanks for the author's excellent work.
 The purpose of redesign of darknet was for other people to train their own data and get the predict result.
-I will give you a detail usage of this version of darknet which can be called **GreatDarkNet**.
+I will give you a detail usage of this version of darknet which can be called **GreatDarknet**.

-* ## Preparing Data for GreatDarkNet
+* ## Preparing Data for GreatDarknet

 **1. get your all image train paths in a single txt file**

 For example, you have a dataset which has 7000 images for train, and 2000 images for test.
-You can simply place your train images in a single file, says "MyDatasets" just along side your GreatDarkNet directory.
-And inside MyDatasets you can mkdir a TrainImages and a TestImages folder.So, just drop all your train images into TrainImages folder, and live anything else to GreatDarkNet.
+You can simply place your train images in a single file, says "MyDatasets" just along side your GreatDarknet directory.
+And inside MyDatasets you can mkdir a TrainImages and a TestImages folder.So, just drop all your train images into TrainImages folder, and live anything else to GreatDarknet.

 **2. get your image labels**